Monday 5:30pm - 7:30pm

 Ravenswood Aikikai at Chase Park is a community Aikido dojo located at one of the most vibrant neighborhood parks in Chicago.

-Chief Instructor Hawk Durham Sensei has been practicing Aikido for over 25 years.
+Chief Instructor David Hurst Sensei has been practicing Aikido for over 25 years.
 He trained under Aikira Tohei Shihan and is a student of Shoji Seki Shihan of Hombu Dojo in Tokyo, Japan.

 Classes are open to adults (men and women).
 Interested teens can also participate with parental consent.
 All are welcome to watch class.